Yoast/wordpress-seo/README.md

 Please note that if you change anything in the JavaScript or CSS, you'll have to run `grunt build:js` or `grunt build:css`, respectively.

+For active development, you could run `grunt watch` to keep the build up-to-date and run checks right away.

-Alternatively, a webpack development server is available.
+For JavaScript only, a webpack development server is available.
 To enable the dev-server, you'll have to add this to your WordPress install's `config.php`:
 ```php
 define( 'YOAST_SEO_DEV_SERVER', true );
 ```
 and you can start it by running `yarn start` in the `wordpress-seo` folder.

+Another JavaScript alternative is `grunt webpack:watch`, this command will keep the JS files up-to-date.
+You'll have to refresh the page yourself since this does not run a development server.

 This repository uses [the Yoast grunt tasks plugin](https://github.com/Yoast/plugin-grunt-tasks).